GTA 6 Easter Eggs: Every Secret Hidden in the Trailers

 The Hunt Is Just Beginning

-Here’s the thing: even after months of meticulous analysis, the community keeps discovering new details.
-Every rewatch reveals something fresh.
-And Rockstar has a habit of hiding clues that won’t make sense until after release — foreshadowing, nods to specific missions, story connections that only become obvious in hindsight.
+Months of analysis in, the community keeps finding new details.
+Every rewatch surfaces something overlooked.
+Rockstar also has a habit of hiding clues that won’t make sense until after release: foreshadowing, mission references, story connections that become obvious only in hindsight.